 I feel like the man in this relationship because is SO sensitive to everything.
 I can’t handle the pressure from him and I am starting to feel trapped.
 But I am deathly afraid to breakup with him again because I am scared he is going to loose it.
 Please help me, I know this sounds so childish but I have resorted to asking advice because I am so confused.

-Your boyfriend’s behavior does sound like someone who is insecure.
-The way you describe his reactions when you’ve tried to break up with him is concerning.
-Insecurity such as this is often born out of prior insecure relationships (particularly early parent-child) but it can wreak havoc in intimate relationships.
-When there is a partner who acts “clingy” or “needy, it can leave the other person feeling just are you are – “trapped.”
-The irony is that often the person’s desperation NOT to lose the other causes just that; a self-fulfilling prophecy.
+Your boyfriend sounds very vulnerable and insecure, as demonstrated by his reactions when you’ve tried to break up with him.
+The desperation is concerning.
+Insecurity such as this can stem from prior insecure relationships or sense of self but ultimately, it can be problematic for intimate relationships.
+It can not only damage the relationship but reflects a scared, pained, vulnerable individual.
+Clingy behavior can leave the other person feeling trapped.
+The irony is that often the person’s desperation NOT to lose the other can cause just that.
+It can become a self-fulfilling prophecy.

 You have the right to be with the person who feels like a good fit – not be pressured to stay with someone out of fear of their reaction if you leave.
-That being said, if his behavior becomes scary or you’re afraid of where his desperation might lead him (self-harm, suicide, etc), then get his friends and family involved as a support network.
-If he threatens to harm himself and is clear about a means in which to do it right there, call 911.
+That being said, if his behavior becomes scary or you’re afraid for him (potential for self-harm, suicide, etc), get his friends and family involved as a support network.
+If he threatens to harm himself and has a plan and means to do it, call 911.